 You’re already successful at what you do.

 Successful people are successful because they always seek out the highest-quality advisors.
 For this reason, I think every author needs an agent.
-Nothing weird; in the self-publishing world, your agent is simply someone who will support you through the authoring process.
+Nothing weird but in the self-publishing world, your agent is simply someone who will support you through the authoring process.

 In the case of the 5-Hour Author, I have provided you with a step-by-step guide for your agent to walk you swiftly through the process.
 Your agent will be another set of eyes and ears to keep you accountable, a proofreader and someone with whom to bounce around your ideas.
 The right agent will help you draw out your best stuff, keep you on track and ultimately ensure your success.